annleefores/cruddur/journal/week0.md

 [SCP](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html)

 There are AWS managed and customer managed SCP policies

 - SCPs can also be created

 **SCP walkthrough**

-- Search for SCP and go to features tab and select Service control policies (SCPs)
+- Search for SCP and go to features tab and select **Service control policies (SCPs)**
 - or go to IAM and then to SCP
 - or through OU

 ![SCP](media/week0/scp-1.png)

-- Can create a new SCP policy and add this JSON file to prevent users from leaving OU
+- To prevent users from leaving an OU, create a new SCP policy and include this JSON file.

 ```bash
 {